elmiko/elmiko.github.io/_posts/2014-06-03-summit-atlanta-2014-review-part2.markdown

 [here](http://elmiko.github.io/openstack/2014/05/21/summit-atlanta-2014-review-part1.html).

-Consistency across Openstack REST APIs
+Consistency across Openstack ReST APIs
 ----
 *Design session*

-This was a nice design session about how the OpenStack developer community can work towards creating RESTful APIs that are more consistent across projects.
+This was a nice design session about how the OpenStack developer community can work towards creating ReSTful APIs that are more consistent across projects.

 One of the main themes discussed is the need to create some sort of style